So you survived their junior year of high school–congratulations, mom!

 But just like you, I’m going to pull it together.

-While there are oodles of things to do (hello, did the test scores get sent with the application?), and things NOT to do (panic), there are a few truths you just have to accept and some behaviors that aren’t going to benefit your or your teenager.
+While there are oodles of things to do during the senior year of high school (hello, did the test scores get sent with the college application?), and things NOT to do (panic), there are a few truths you just have to accept and some behaviors that aren’t going to benefit your or your teenager.

 I know we’re all going to struggle through this year, even those of us who have done it before.
 But there are definitely some things we can do to make it a more pleasant experience for all of us.

-The first thing to let go of is worrying about everyone else’s kids.
+The first thing to let go of is worrying about everyone else’s high school seniors.
 What they are doing doesn’t matter, and the comparisons and competition is brutal.
-Do we really want to teach them to “keep up with the Joneses”, this young?
+Do we really want to teach them to “keep up with the Joneses” this young?

-I really believe our kids will all end up right where they are supposed to.
+I really believe our kids will all end up right where they are supposed to be.
 They will find their place and their tribe.
+Even a wrong decision can lead them down the right path.

 “Comparisons are the thief of joy.
 Never compare a child’s accomplishments to another.
 It does not define them, it defines you.”